 The range of activities are huge, but the main activities are described below.

 Shooting is another activity which is subsidised by the RAF, and thus completely free to the cadets.
-Each cadet has the oportunity to fire 3 different rifles throughout their cadet career and are taught a complete course of weapons safety before handling a rifle.
-Marksmanship is a skill practised often at 2158 (Sevenoaks) Squadron as we have access to a firing range close by.
-To read more about shooting in the ATC, click here.
+Each cadet has the opportunity to fire 3 different rifles throughout their cadet career and are taught a complete course of weapons safety before handling a rifle.
+Marksmanship is a skill practised often at 2158 (Sevenoaks) Squadron as we have a small range at the squadron, and also visit local ranges.
+Please get in touch to learn more about shooting.

-Adventure training is one of the most varied acivities in the ATC; cadets have the opportunity to participate in many outdoor activities and all are lead by adult staff with appropriate National Governing Body qualifications.
+Adventure training is one of the most varied activities in the ATC.
+Cadets have the opportunity to participate in many outdoor activities and all are led by adult staff with appropriate National Governing Body qualifications.
 At 2158 (Sevenoaks) Squadron, we current have staff who are Basic Expedition Leader Award qualified, Mountain Leader trained, Single Pitch Award qualified, British Canoe Union Coaches.
+Activities include: Caving, Climbing, Hill Walking, Kayaking, Parachuting, Mountain Biking, and much, much more!

 Fieldcraft is the art of living outside in a 'tactical' military fashion; being able to keep yourself warm, dry and functional while at the same time being able to carry out complex tasks and missions.
 It includes camouflage & concealment, shelter building, cooking and eating in the field plus many other subjects.
 Cadets at 2158 (Sevenoaks) Squadron get to participate in a variety of fieldcraft exercises throughout the year.

-Air Cadets acoss the country have the opportunity to attend camps run at Squadron, Wing, Regional and Corps Level.
-Camps allows cadets to see how the RAF works, or to teach them skills or allow them to do a lot of adventure training.
-They can be overseas or in this country.
-To learn more about the camps available to cadets from 2158 (Sevenoaks) Squadron click here.
+Air Cadets across the country have the opportunity to attend camps run at Squadron, Wing, Regional and Corps Level.
+Camps allow cadets to see how the RAF works, it teaches them skills, and encourages them to enjoy various adventure training activities.
+These camps can be held overseas in addition to being held in this country.

 Ceremonial activities are a feature of all military organisations, and the Air Cadets are no exception.
-2158 (Sevenoaks) Squadron is often called upon for parades, ceremonies and otherwise.
-To learn more about the ceremonial duties we perform, click here.
+2158 (Sevenoaks) Squadron is often called upon for parades, ceremonies and other occasions.

 2158 (Sevenoaks) Squadron also raises funds for charities wherever possible, and some of our young people are responsible for organising this.
-Every year we raise money for Children in Need by abseiling from Tescos in Sevenoaks High Street as just one example.
+Every year we raise money for the Royal British Legion, and assist many other charities around the Sevenoaks area.

 Cadets regularly have the opportunity to discover new things in interest visits this includes;